JakubKb/Vue-Frontend-Quiz/README.md

 Frontend quiz made in vue.

-that project was made to learn vue and also improve my skills.
+that project was made to learn and get to know vue and also improve my skills.